LARC Training FAQs

 NZCSRH endorses these standards and the need for practitioners to demonstrate that they are competent to this level.

-The first step is to discuss with a trainer.
-They will need to do an observation and assess how many training sessions are needed to gain competency.
+The first step is to complete the relevant training requirements module from the Register for a course page.
+A trainer will then need to do an observation and assess how many training sessions are needed to gain competency.
 Competence is described in our DOPS assessment forms as all steps or tasks proficiently performed in the proper sequence.

 Will the person being observed have already submitted all of the training evidence (resus cert, NCTS courses, license etc) to NZCSRH, or do I have to get all of that information?

-We do not hold details for people being trained.
-As the trainer, you need to check they have completed the NCTS LARC theory modules, and fit the requirements of the MoH New Zealand Aotearoa's guidance on contraception, and the Long-acting Reversible Contraception Health practitioner training principles and standards 2022.
+As the trainer, you need to check the trainee has completed the NCTS LARC theory modules, and fit the requirements of the MoH New Zealand Aotearoa's guidance on contraception, and the Long-acting Reversible Contraception Health practitioner training principles and standards 2022.
+All of this is available through the relevant module on the Register for a course page.

 What is a fast-track sign off?

 Some PHOs provide funding for LARC training.
 Please check with them first.
-If there are no other funding options available, NZCSRH trainers can claim funding from the College to provide LARC training to people outside of their usual place of work.
+If there are no other funding options available, NZCSRH trainers can claim funding through NZCSRH to provide LARC training to people outside their usual place of work.

 How do trainers get paid for doing training and/or a fast-track observation and sign-off?

-Once training is complete, trainers need to supply a copy of the DOPS form/s and request a claim form from administration@nzcsrh.org.nz.
+Once training is complete, trainers need to supply a copy of the DOPS form/s and complete the claim form.
+Contact administration@nzcsrh.org.nz if you are unsure on this process.

 Do I have to be competent in all types of LARCs to become a trainer?